mnsapits/coral_match/README.md

 ## Architecture and Technologies
 This project will be implemented with the following technologies:
-- Vanilla Javascript, `jquery`, and React for overall structure and game logic
+- Vanilla Javascript and React for overall structure and game logic
-- Easel.js, and Move.js for DOM manipulation and rendering
 - Webpack to bundle and serve up the various scripts

 In addition to the webpack entry file, there will be four additional script files.

-`board.js`: this script will handle the logic for placing the cards and creating the board with the necessary card pairs as well as rendering them on the DOM.
+`game.js`: this script will handle the logic for placing the cards and creating the board with the necessary card pairs as well as rendering them on the DOM.

 `card.js`: this script will handle creating the card pairs.

-`movements.js`: this script will handle the movement actions for the cards and the shuffling of the board.

-`timer.js`: this script will handle the timer DOM element.
+`timer.js`: A bonus feature, this script will handle the timer DOM element.

 ## Implementation Timeline